beezwax/markdown-compiler/doc/parser.md

 ```

 As you can see, we explicitly set the order of the operations to be performed.
+The order in this case is Multiplication, Division, Adition, Substraction, like
+C. The generated AST will now always be the same.

 ## Implementation
 Enough theory, let's implement it!
 The approach we'll take is creating an object